 Our labour market forecast includes projections of labour market indicators in relation to the population aged 16 and over – i.e. all adults.
 Some headline labour market indicators published by the ONS are presented in relation to the population aged between 16 and 64.
 This is intended to capture working-age adults, notwithstanding changes to the state pension age.
-The employment rate is most commonly presented on this basis, for example.
+Employment and inactivity rates are most commonly presented on this basis, for example.

 The indicators that we forecast include participation (and how it is split between employment and unemployment) and average weekly hours worked.
 Employment growth is an important driver of wages and salaries growth, which in turn drives the biggest sources of tax receipts: income tax and national insurance contributions.

 We used to forecast the ‘claimant count’ measure of unemployment, but due to the distorting effects of the rollout of universal credit, the ONS no longer considers it a ‘National Statistic’.
 We have also stopped forecasting it, although we continue to produce forecasts of the caseloads of relevant benefits as part of our welfare expenditure forecast.